JavaWiz1/kodi-cli/README.md

 ## Usage Examples
 ---
 ### Create a config file to store defaults
 To minimize command-line entry, you can store defaults in a config file which will default values on startup.
 The values can be over-ridded at run-time by providing the optional command-line argument.

 To create a default config file, type your standard defaults as if you were going to execute the CLI and add -C (or -CO) at the end.
 The config file will be written with the values.
 ```
 SYNTAX:
-  kodi-cli -u myId -p myPassword -P 8080 -C
+  kodi-cli -H LibreElec1 -u myId -p myPassword -P 8080 -C

 OUTPUT:
   a file kodi_cli.cfg will be written as: